manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 This part is needed to be able to fire gun ammo.
 You need this type of ammo in your backpack: ![heliGunAmmo](Icons/helicopterBullet.png) **Helicopter Bullet**

+## Terms of use
+Some of the 3D Assets used to make the vehicles in this mod were purchased or download for free, from various sites.
+Different licensing terms apply to the different Assets, see the list below.
+I am not yet fully certain of how these licensing terms apply to what we do, but if your goal is to make a mod that includes my mod and those assets in it, it would be safer if you also purchased those assets.

 ## Special Thanks

 ### Dust2Death